cedadev/jasmin-help-hugo-hinode/content/docs/getting-started/present-ssh-key.md

   (out)Identity added: (<path to key>)
   {{</command>}}

-  Once you have loaded your key this way, and if you have set the Windows OpenSSH Authentication Agent service to start automatically, then next time you restart windows, your key will load automatically when you log in to Windows.
+  Once you have loaded your key this way, and if you have set the Windows OpenSSH Authentication Agent service to start automatically, then next time you restart Windows, your key will load automatically when you log in to Windows.
 You should consider whether that is the desired behaviour, considering any shared use of that machine, and you should protect your Windows login with strong security.

   {{</nav-item >}}
   {{<nav-item header="Mac">}}